 The Dark Knight Rises weekend box office grosses.
-(Photo: Bane / Tom Hardy, Batman / Christian Bale.)
+(Image: Bane / Tom Hardy, Batman / Christian Bale.)
 Overall, the North American box office was clearly affected by the early Friday, July 20, shooting rampage at a midnight screening of The Dark Knight Rises in Aurora, a suburb of Denver; a mad gunman killed 12 people and injured 60 others.
-This past weekend, only two among the top twelve movies had drop-off rates below 50%; the previous weekend, only one among the movies on the top-twelve chart had a drop-off rate above 50%.
+This past weekend, only two among the top twelve movies had drop-off rates below 50 percent; the previous weekend, only one among the movies on the top-twelve chart had a drop-off rate above 50 percent.

 The Dark Knight Rises weekend box office: 2D record gross, but not ticket sales

-The Dark Knight Rises is now officially third among the biggest opening weekends ever in the US/Canada, trailing only Joss Whedon / Chris Hemsworth / Chris Evans’ The Avengers‘ $207.43 million and David Yates / Daniel Radcliffe / Ralph Fiennes’ Harry Potter and the Deathly Hallows: Part 2‘s $169.18m.
-Note that three of the five highest-grossing opening weekends in North America are 2012 releases: in addition to The Avengers and The Dark Knight Rises, there’s Gary Ross / Jennifer Lawrence / Josh Hutcherson / Liam Hemsworth’s The Hunger Games at no. 4.
-[See also: The Dark Knight Rises midnight box-office record.]
+The Dark Knight Rises is now officially third among the biggest opening weekends ever in the U.S. and Canada, trailing only Joss Whedon / Chris Hemsworth / Chris Evans' The Avengers' $207.43 million and David Yates / Daniel Radcliffe / Ralph Fiennes' Harry Potter and the Deathly Hallows: Part 2's $169.18m.
+Note that three of the five highest-grossing opening weekends in North America are 2012 releases: in addition to The Avengers and The Dark Knight Rises, there's Gary Ross / Jennifer Lawrence / Josh Hutcherson / Liam Hemsworth's The Hunger Games at no. 4.
+[See also: The Dark Knight Rises midnight box office record.]

 Since both The Avengers and Deathly Hallows 2 are 3D productions, The Dark Knight Rises has been proclaimed the 2D movie champ when it comes to opening weekends at the domestic box office.
 The previous 2D champ was Christopher Nolan's own "Batman 2" movie, The Dark Knight.
 Starring Christian Bale and the then-recently deceased Heath Ledger, The Dark Knight brought in $158.41 million in late July 2008.